adafruit/circuitpython-org/_board/raspberrypi_pi4b.md

 ## CircuitPython

 These downloads are for CircuitPython standalone on the Raspberry Pi (not Blinka).
 There is no underlying operating system.
-It is in its early developments.
+It is in early development.

 After installing the disk image on an SD card, the normal CircuitPython USB workflow is available over the USB-C connector used for power-only usually.
 A powered USB hub is needed to power the Pi while allowing USB data to also connect.